chiomanwanedo/ecs-node-demo/report.md

 ### Creating the Cluster

-The cluster was created through the AWS Console by navigating to:

-ECS → Clusters → Create Cluster

-The same cluster can also be created using the AWS CLI:
+The cluster was created using the AWS CLI:

 ```bash
 aws ecs create-cluster --cluster-name ecs-node-demo-cluster